Andrew5194/rh-trading-bot/README.md

 ## Installation

 Let's get started!
 The fastest way to get up and running is through the [Quickstart](#quickstart) section.
-For developers wanting to experiment, look toward the [https://github.com/Andrew5194/rh-trading-bot#quickstart](#building-from-source)
+For developers wanting to experiment, look toward the [Building from Source](#building-from-source) section.

 ### Quickstart